 In future years, EPDs will see increased adoption and regulation via legislative requirements.
 Although projects seeking LEED certification are likely to specify products with available EPDs, this is not yet a stipulated priority for more general projects.
 In the United States, EPDs are required for material suppliers in states including New York, New Jersey, and California, with more states moving toward requiring verifiable reductions in embodied carbon.

 When it comes to concrete, precast concrete and masonry products show a vast improvement over ready-mix concrete in terms of environmental performance.
-This is clear when looking at precast and ready-mix concrete’s cradle-to-gate industry-wide EPDs: per tonne, Canadian precast concrete has a weighted average total global warming potential (GWP) of 256.3 kg CO2e, while Canadian ready-mix concrete has an industry average benchmark of 304.52 kg CO2e.
+This is clear when looking at precast and ready-mix concrete’s cradle-to-gate industry-wide EPDs: per cubic metre, Canadian precast concrete has a weighted average total global warming potential (GWP) of 205.38 kg CO2e, while Canadian ready-mix concrete has an industry average benchmark of 304.52 kg CO2e.

 Climate Earth, a leader in on-demand EPDs that produces 95% of all concrete-related EPDs in North America, has developed an EPD that measures the environmental impact of CarbiCrete’s cement-free concrete masonry units (CMUs).
 The cradle-to-gate facility-specific EPD was produced using data gathered onsite at Patio Drummond, a leading concrete manufacturer and CarbiCrete’s initial commercial production partner.
 The EPD measures the environmental impact for CarbiCrete cement-free CMUs at 11.7 kg CO2e per cubic metre.